seanode/seanode.github.io/_posts/2014-02-21-march-2014-joyent-node-on-the-road.md

 fantastic panel of speakers, including TJ Fontaine, the Node.js project lead.

-We're thrilled to have Seattle host the show along with San Francisco and Portland, and hope to see have you join us!
+We're thrilled to have Seattle host the show along with San Francisco and Portland, and hope to see you out!
 Please join us **Tuesday, March 18, 2014** from **6:00 to 9:00 PM** for this great opportunity to listen to and interact with folks who drive and lead Node.js.